FLAMEGPU/FLAMEGPU2-docs/src/guide/4-initial-conditions/5-from-disk.rst

+.. _Initialisation from Disk:

 Initialisation from Disk
 ========================

 FLAMEGPU2 simulations can be initialised from disk using either the XML or JSON format.
 The XML format is compatible with the previous FLAMEGPU1 input/output files, whereas the JSON format is new to FLAMEGPU2.
 In both cases, the input and output file formats are the same.

 Loading simulation state (agent data and environment properties) from file can be achieved via either command line specification, or explicit specification within the code for the model.
-(See the full `Configuring Execution`_ guide for more information)
+(See the :ref:`full guide <Configuring Execution>` guide for more information)

 In most cases, the input file will be taken from command line which can be passed using ``-i <input file>``.